Dwolla Overall Rating

-Dwolla has only a handful of complaints filed in the usual online forums, including Ripoff Report and the comments section of this review; however, the content of these complaints appears to describe isolated incidents and simple merchant misunderstandings, often regarding the $3.00 monthly fee for Dwolla Instant (a service that offers up to $500 in instantly transferrable cash).
+Dwolla has only about 20 complaints filed in the usual online forums, including Ripoff Report and the comments section of this review; however, the content of these complaints appears to describe isolated incidents and simple merchant misunderstandings surrounding the $3.00 monthly fee for Dwolla Instant (an opt-in service that offers up to $500 in instantly transferrable cash).
 This $3.00 fee is clearly disclosed on the Dwolla website and will not be considered deceptive for the purposes of this review.
 The company provides email support and help articles published on its website.

-As of this review, the Better Business Bureau (BBB) is showing Dwolla as not “BBB Accredited” and is awarding the company an “A-“ rating based on 13 complaints filed in the last 36 months.
-Of the complaints, 10 are due to problems with service, two are related to billing and collection, and one has to do with advertising or sales issues.
+As of this review, the Better Business Bureau (BBB) is showing Dwolla as not “BBB Accredited” and is awarding the company a “B+“ rating based on 14 complaints filed in the last 36 months.
+Of the complaints, 11 are due to problems with service, two are related to billing and collection, and one has to do with advertising or sales issues.
 All but two of the complaints were resolved to the customers’ satisfaction.
-In light of these figures, we agree with the BBB’s rating of “A-.”
+In light of these figures, we have slightly adjusted the BBB’s grade to an “A-.”

 Dwolla is making waves in the credit card processing industry.
 The company offers a low-cost, low-risk payment alternative for merchants.
 The only drawback to the service is that both the merchant and customer need to have Dwolla accounts.
 Therefore, the service is best used as a supplement to a traditional credit card processing service.
 The service is especially useful for business-to-business payments and rent payments.